Burton, British Columbia

 The original townsite was submerged when the Keenleyside Dam flooded the area in 1968.
 A new town site was established on higher ground at that time.
 The old town site had four stores, gas stations, cafe, school, playing fields, a community hall, a large Federal government wharf, several hotels and three churches.
-The old townsite was north of the mouth of Cariboo creek with farms north, south and east of the townsite.
+The old townsite was north of the mouth of Caribou Creek with farms north, south and east of the townsite.
 A scenic location surrounded by mountains with lake, creeks and wildlife close at hand.